 Taking into account the shares bought back under share buyback programs and the acquisition of shares on the basis of universal succession as well as shares subsequently resold, UNIQA currently holds 2,034,739 treasury shares, of which 1,215,089 shares are held by UNIQA Österreich Versicherungen AG, representing 0.66% of the share capital of the Company of EUR 309,000,000.00.
-The 1,215,089 shares held by UNIQA Österreich Versicherungen AG result from the merger of BL Syndikat Beteilgungs Gesellschaft m.b.H. as the transferring company with the Company as the receiving company (payout of the portfolio of UNIQA shares to the shareholders of BL Syndikat Beteiligungs Gesell-schaft m.b.H.).
-These shares do not count toward the maximum number of treasury shares allowed (sect.
-65 sub-sect.
-1 point 3 and point 5 of the Stock Corporation Act).
+The portfolio of treasury shares held by the Company comprises 819,650 shares and has been unchanged since 16 October 2008.
+The 1,215,089 shares held by UNIQA Österreich Versicherungen AG result from the merger of BL Syndikat Beteilgungs Gesellschaft m.b.H. as the transferring company with the Company as the receiving company (payout of the portfolio of UNIQA shares to the shareholders of BL Syndikat Beteiligungs Gesellschaft m.b.H.).
+These shares do not count toward the maximum number of treasury shares allowed (section 65 (1.3) and (1.5) of the Stock Corporation Act).

-The Management Board will propose that the 21st Annual General Meeting of the Company renew the authorization granted to the Management Board to buy back own shares, subject to approval by the Supervisory Board, pursuant to sect.
-65 sub-sect.
-1 point 8 and sub-sect.
-1a and 1b of the Stock Corporation Act, up to a maximum of 10% of the share capital, including other treasury shares already bought back and still held by the Company (which are to be counted toward the maximum number of own shares allowed pursuant to sect 65 sub-sect.
-2 of the Stock Corporation Act), with the option of making repeated use of the 10% limit, on the stock exchange and over the counter, also excluding the shareholders' proportional tender option.
-The authorization can be exercised from 30 November 2020 up to and including 30 May 2023, i.e. over a period of 30 months, for the purchase of own shares at a price of not less than EUR 1.00 and not more than EUR 15.00 per share.
-The authorization to buy back own shares also includes the purchase of shares of the Company by subsidiaries of the Company (sect.
-66 of the Stock Corporation Act).
+The Management Board will propose that the 24th Annual General Meeting of the Company on 6 June 2023 renew the authorization granted to the Management Board to buy back own shares, subject to approval by the Supervisory Board, pursuant to section 65 (1.8) and (1a) and (1b) of the Stock Corporation Act, up to a maximum of 10% of the share capital, including other treasury shares already bought back and still held by the Company (which are to be counted toward the maximum number of own shares allowed pursuant to section 65 (2) of the Stock Corporation Act), with the option of making repeated use of the 10% limit, on the stock exchange and over the counter, also excluding the shareholders' proportional tender option.
+The authorization can be exercised from 6 June 2023 up to and including 6 December 2025, i.e. over a period of 30 months, for the purchase of own shares at a price of not less than EUR 1.00 and not more than EUR 15.00 per share.
+The authorization to buy back own shares also includes the purchase of shares of the Company by subsidiaries of the Company (section 66 of the Stock Corporation Act).

-The Company's own shares are to be allowed to be sold, subject to approval by the Supervisory Board, within a period of five years from the date of authorization, other than on the stock exchange or by public offering, namely (i) for the purpose of implementing an employee participation program, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees, or for a stock option plan for employees, either including members of the Management Board and/or senior employees or exclusively for members or exclusively for members of the Management Board and/or senior employees of the Company and, if so decided, of affiliated companies, including, if applicable, through transfer to an employee participation foundation in the meaning of sect.
-4d sub-sect.
-4 of the Income Tax Act, or (ii) as transaction currency for the acquisition of companies, establishments, parts of establishments or participating interests in one or several companies in Austria or abroad, or (iii) for an over-allotment option (greenshoe option) or (iv) for the adjustment of fractional amounts.
+The Company's own shares are to be allowed to be sold, subject to approval by the Supervisory Board, within a period of five years from the date of authorization, other than on the stock exchange or by public offering, namely (i) for the purpose of implementing an employee participation program, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees, or for a stock option plan for employees, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees of the Company and, if so decided, of affiliated companies, including, if applicable, through transfer to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act, or (ii) as transaction currency for the acquisition of companies, establishments, parts of establishments or participating interests in one or several companies in Austria or abroad, or (iii) for an over-allotment option (greenshoe option) or (iv) for the adjustment of fractional amounts.